dssg/humanaifutures/README.md

 **Feb 22:	How do we figure out what AI we should build**

 **Feb 24:	How do we figure out what AI we should build**
- - Value Sensitive Design Workshop	(with Moll
+ - Value Sensitive Design Workshop	(with Molly Steenson)

 **Mar 1:	How do we figure out how to tell AI what it needs to do